kallavinka8045/is2021/index.md

 ## Text-to-speech ('LJSpeech' dataset)
 * For text-to-speech evaluation, we used [JDI-T](https://arxiv.org/abs/2005.07799) acoustic model with a pitch and energy predictor.
-* Each trained vocoder was fine-tuned up to 100k steps using ground truth waveforms and predicted log-mel-spectrograms.
+* Each trained vocoder was fine-tuned using ground truth waveforms and predicted log-mel-spectrograms.
 * Note that we predicted the log-mel-spectrograms by using text, reference duration, ground truth pitch and energy.
 * [LJSpeech](https://keithito.com/LJ-Speech-Dataset/) dataset was used to train JDI-T and fine-tune each vocoder.